So, You’ve Decided to be a Sales Manager….Part II

 By Henry Thomas

 And you want to be the best sales manager that you are capable of being.
-Last month we talked about the difference in selling and sales management (If you’d like to read part one of this article click here) and we discussed that effective management of people is a complex process.
+Last month we talked about the difference in selling and sales management and we discussed that effective management of people is a complex process.
 This month we will discuss this process in somewhat more detail and explain how you can use it to your new role.

 Overnight, you are faced with a mountain of paperwork, people calling and asking you to do something for them, and you have a thousand details that demand your immediate attention.
 Your e-mail in-box is full, and your to-do list seems endless.
 In fact, your list is endless.